dafaqboomduck/nlp-project/model_card.md

 **Short Description:**
 This model is a fine-tuned checkpoint of the **[distilbert/distilbert-base-uncased-finetuned-sst-2-english](https://huggingface.co/distilbert/distilbert-base-uncased-finetuned-sst-2-english)** model.

-It's designed to **classify emotions** in English text, predicting one of **seven classes**: Ekman's six basic emotions plus a neutral category:
+It's designed to **classify emotions** in English text, predicting one of **seven classes**: six core emotions plus a neutral category:

 * **0:** "neutral"
 * **1:** "anger"